USC vs. Utah NCAA Football Odds, Plays and Insights | October 9, 2021

 - USC and its opponents have gone over the current 52.5-point total in three of five games (60%) this season.

-- Utah's games have gone over 52.5 points in only one opportunity this season.
+- Utah has combined with its opponents to score more than 52.5 points in one game this season.

 - Saturday's over/under is 8.9 points lower than the two team's combined 61.4 points per game average.

-- This contest's over/under is 5.8 points more than the 46.7 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 46.7 points per game, 5.8 fewer than this contest's over/under.

-- Trojans games this season feature an average total of 57.8 points, a number 5.3 points higher than Saturday's over/under.
+- The Trojans and their opponents have scored an average of 57.8 points per game in 2021, 5.3 more than Saturday's total.

 - In 2021, games involving the Utes have averaged a total of 48.8 points, 3.7 fewer than this game's set over/under.